EhsanGharibNezhad/Xpectra/README.md

 [//]: # ([![Downloads]&#40;https://static.pepy.tech/badge/telescopeml&#41;]&#40;https://pepy.tech/project/telescopeml&#41;)

-``Xpectra`` is a Python package comprising a series of modules, each equipped with specialized machine learning and statistical capabilities for conducting spectral analysis or Machine Learning (ML) tasks on molecular and atomic spectra recorded from laboratory spectroscopic measuremtns to understand the atmospheres of extrasolar planets and brown dwarfs.
+``Xpectra`` is a Python package comprising a series of modules, each equipped with curve fitting and statistical capabilities for conducting spectral analysis tasks on molecular and atomic spectra recorded from laboratory spectroscopic measurements to understand the atmospheres of extrasolar planets and brown dwarfs.
 The tasks executed by the ``Xpectra`` modules are outlined below:

 ![](docs/figures/Xpectra_modules.jpg)

+- *SpecFitAnalyzer module*: Implements curve fitting to subtract baseline and predict spectroscopic parameters:

+  - Preprocess laboratory spectrum
+  - Correct spectral baseline
+  - Fit spectral peaks
+  - Extract spectroscopic parameters

-- *SpecMaster module*: Performs various tasks to process the datasets, including:
+- *SpecStatVisualizer module*: Utilizes interactive plotting with Bokeh to explore the data:

-    - Preparing inputs and outputs
-    - Splitting the dataset into training, validation, and test sets
-    - Scaling/normalizing the data
-    - Visualizing the data
+  - Visualizing the data in specified range
-    - Conducting feature engineering

-- *SpecAnalyzer module*: Utilizes different methods/packages such as TensorFlow to:

-  - Build Convolutional Neural Networks (CNNs) model using the training examples
-  - Utilize tuned hyperparameters
-  - Fit/train the ML models
-  - Visualize the loss and training history, as well as the trained model's performance
+  - Explore spectral features
+  - Represent results

+- *LineAssigner module*: Parses HITRAN line lists to load and identify spectral lines:

+  - Load and parse HITRAN line list
+  - Tabulate spectroscopic parameters
+  - Identify spectral lines

-- *SpecStatVisualizer module*: Implements the following tasks to predict atmospheric parameters:
+- *FitLiteratureData module*: Implements parallel processing to update HITRAN line list using literature:

-  - Processes and predicts the observational datasets
+  - Collect and vet literature coefficients
-  - Deploys the trained ML/CNNs model to predict atmospheric parameters
-  - Visualizes the processed observational dataset and the uncertainty in the predicted results
+  - Fit pressure-broadening accross quantum numbers, symmetry, and bands
+  - Modify and update HITRAN line list

 or simply...